 Travelling expenses no longer deductible

-Detailed guidance on the operation of the new rules can be found here: Law Companion Ruling LCR 2018/7, including the meaning of terms “residential premises” and “carrying on a business” and how to treat expenses which have multiple purposes.
+Detailed guidance on the operation of the new rules can be found in Law Companion Ruling LCR 2018/7, including important definitions for “residential premises” and “carrying on a business” and how to treat expenses which have multiple purposes.

 Deductions for travel: